MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/index.md

                             <li><b>secured</b>: <i>Optional.</i> Defines whether the adapter resource procedure is protected by the MobileFirst security framework.
 The following values are valid:
                                 <ul>
                                     <li><b>true</b>: Default.
 The procedure is protected.
 Calls to the procedure require a valid access token.</li>
                                     <li><b>false</b>.
 The procedure is not protected.
 Calls to the procedure do not require an access token.
 When this value is set, the <b>scope</b> attribute is ignored.
-To understand the implications of disabling resource protection, see Unprotected resources.</li>
+To understand the implications of disabling resource protection, see the <a href="../../authentication-and-security/#unprotected-resources">Unprotected resources</a> topic in the <a href="../../authentication-and-security">Authorization Concepts</a> tutorial.</li>
                                 </ul>
                             </li>
                         </ul>
                     </li>
+                    <li><b>securityCheckDefinition</b>: <i>Optional.</i> Defines a security-check object.
+Learn more about security checks in the <a href="../../authentication-and-security/creating-a-security-check">Creating a Security Checks</a> tutorial.</li>
+        			<li><b>property</b>: <i>Optional.</i> Declares a user-defined property.
+Learn more in the Custom properties topic below.</li>
                 </ul>
             </div>
         </div>
     </div>
 </div>

+#### Custom properties

+The **adapter.xml** file can also contain user-defined custom properties.
+The values that developers assign to them during the creation of the adapter can be overridden in the **MobileFirst Operations Console → [your adapter] → Configurations tab**, without redeploying the adapter.
+User-defined properties can be read using the [getPropertyValue API](#getpropertyvalue) and then further customized at run time.

-* `property`: The **adapter.xml** file can also contain custom properties.
-The configuration properties elements must always be located *below* the `procedure` elements.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Note:**  The configuration properties elements must always be located *below* the `procedure` elements.
+In the example above we defined a displayName property with a default value, so it could be used later.

 The `<property>` element takes the following attributes: